-- frequency in high rates of repetitive movement.
-Using special equipment to reduce frequency of movement such as a cushion for the student to sit on during group reading time in order to decrease rocking behavior.
-Developing curriculum activities around the student's topic of interest and slowly expanding the student's interest to involve other topics.
+frequency in high rates of repetitive movement. • Using special equipment to reduce frequency of movement such as a cushion for the student to sit on during group reading time in order to decrease rocking behavior. • Developing curriculum activities around the student's topic of interest and slowly expanding the student's interest to involve other topics.
 Reinforcement strategies should also be considered in order to reduce frequency of activities or movements and as an accompaniment to replacement behaviors.
 Data should be used to determine the reinforcement strategies should also be considered in order to reduce frequency of activities or movements and as an accompaniment to replacement behaviors.
-Data should be used to determine the reinforcement rate and monitor effectiveness of the intervention, strategies, and supports to address concerns in this area should be described within the student's IEP.
-The need for any positive behavioral interventions, strategies, and supports to address any behavioral assessment (FBA) of the student's behaviors].
-The intensity level of the FBA should match that of the presenting problem behavior.
-For a behavior that has a relatively clear pattern, an FBA can be completed by obtaining some simple frequency data and antecedent-behavior-consequence information.
-Significant repetitive behaviors (such as hand flapping or rocking) or self-injurious behaviors is order is eapporpriate for reducing assessment to the behavior serves will help the Team determine whether positive behavior interventions, strategies and supports are necessary, and which replacement behaviors is a eapporpriate for reducing or eliminating the interfering problem behavior.
-The Team should select the least amount of intervention discute combination of social, communication and behavior challenges exhibited by students with ASD, a well-written and appropriately implemented behavior intervention plan is an essential piece of many IEPs. - or nativor rather than issue a time out of view the characteristic combination of social, communication and behavior challenges exhibited by students with ASD, a well-written and appropriately implemented behavior intervention plan is an essential piece of many IEPs.
+Data should be used to determine the reinforcement strate and monitor effectiveness of the intervention strategy.
+The plan to address concerns in this area should be described within the student's IEP. • The need for any positive behavioral Interventions, strategies. and supports to address any behavioral difficulties resulting from autism spectrum disorder: Because of the complex developmental, learning and adaptive needs of students on the autism spectrum, they often exhibit behaviors that are challenging in their intensity. frequency, or interference with engagement in appropriate activities.
+The IEP Team should consider and discuss the need for a functional behavior (FBA) of the student's behavior(s).
+The intensity level of the PBA should match that of the presenting problem behavior.
+For a behavior that has a relatively clear pattern, an FBA can be completed by obtaining some simple frequency data and net exercise of the erason formation.
+Significant repetitive behaviors (such as hand flapping or rocking) or self-injurious behavior is occurring.
+Knowing the function at the behavior is occurring.
+Knowing the function at the behavior serves will help the Team determine whether positive behavior interventions, strategies and supports are necessary, and which replacement behaviors are appropriate for redu behavior rather than issue a time out .)
+Given the characteristic combination of social, communication and behavior challenges exhibited by students with ASD, a well-written and appropriately implemented behavior intervention plan is an essential piece of many IEPs.
 Other needs resulting from the student's disability that impact progress in the general curriculum, including social and emotional development: A student with ASD often exhibits deficits in executive function, the ability to organize and the ability to generalize learned skills into other environments/activities or functional routines.
 The student may have a tendency to perseverate or over-focus on unimportant features, which may distract him or her from the learning of the "whole".
-The IEP Team should consider whether there is a need to provide structure in the student's classroom environment and learning activities, including but not limited to: - · intervention strategies for social skill development (self-advocacy, peer interaction);
+The IEP Team should consider whether there is a need to provide structure in the student's classroom environment and learning activities, including but not limited to:

-- reviewing classroom and individual expectations; organizational supports (including visual organizers such as color coded folders and organized environments so that the environment has limited distraction factors); - previewing information; - operatively into inacton, officer instruction in order to learn new skills or to generalize learned skills; and repeated instruction and practice in multiple environments with a variety of materials and people, in order to master a single skill.
+- intervention strategies for social skill development (self-advocacy, peer interaction); - reviewing classroom and individual expectations; organizational supports (including visual organizers such as color coded folders and organized environments so that the environment has limited distraction factors); - previewing information;

+- previewing information, direct instruction in order to learn new skills or to generalize learned skills; and repeated instruction and practice in multiple environments with a variety of materials and people, in order to master a single skill.
 Quite often a student with ASD has a visual learning style that can be used to help accomplish new tasks and learn new skills.
 Schools can also use this strength to assist students with ASD to move toward independent individual success